Kangean Islands

+The Kangean Islands, also known as the Kangean Archipelago (Kangean: Kapoloan Kangayan) are the group of islands within the Lesser Sunda Islands complex of Indonesian Archipelago located in the northern Bali Sea.
+It comprises a total of 118 islands (27 inhabited islands), with the Kangean Island as the main and biggest island in the region.

+Terminology

+The name of "Kangean" is etymologically derived from the "kangayan" term in Kangeanese, which refers to the sociocultural community of "scion" (a descendant of notable family).
+Another theory has suggested that "kangayan" could possibly mean "breed" due to historical inter-marriage between the indigenous people of the Kangean Archipelago and those of Sulawesi (mainly Bugis and Mangkasara’).
+This could also refer to the Bekisar, a well-known chicken breed originating from Kangean island which was bred initially by the Kangean people.
+The word kangayan could possibly relate to the hypothetical reconstructed proto-Austronesian word of *aŋay, which means "departure", "rendezvous", etc.

+In Kangeanese literature, the word "kangayan" was used throughout the Middle Ages to describe the Kangean island in general, and it still continues to be used to describe the ancentral homeland region of Kangean people in the central to eastern part of Kangean island, known as the Kangayan district.

+During the era of Dutch colonization of Indonesia, the islands of "Kangean" also were identified as Kangayang, Tangayang, or Kangeang.

 Layout

 The largest island, at about 490 km², is Kangean Island.
 Other islands include Paliat, Sepanjang, and several smaller islands.
 The towns of Arjasa and Kalikatak, both on Kangean Island, are the area's largest population centres.

 The Kangean islands have strong historic and ethnic ties with Madura, Bali, West Nusa Tenggara, Sumbawa, South Borneo, and also South Sulawesi.

 The majority religion at Kangean is Islam.

 The highest elevation point on the islands is in the northeast at 1,192 feet (364 m.), while overall the islands are low in elevation.
 The weather tends to rain regularly.

 Saltwater crocodiles are reported to be present within the island's coastal mangroves.

 They are administered as three districts (kecamatan) of Sumenep Regency - Arjasa, Kangayan, and Sapêken.
 Arjasa District forms the west part of the main island, Kangayan District forms the east part of that island, and Sapêken District comprises a number of separate islands to the east and southeast of Kangean, of which Paliat and Sepanjang are the largest.
 Together, their population was 108,264 in the 2000 census, increasing to 123,367 in the 2010 count and to 161,056 at the 2020 Census.